Works#Tohoku

 S-PAL Koriyama

-This is a project to reopen the south zone on the 1st floor of the main building of S-PAL Koriyama, which is adjacent to JR Koriyama Station.
-A large number of shops have opened that can coordinate your lifestyle by enhancing the mobility of daily use and responding to the various scenes of customers.
+This project reopened the south side zone on the first floor of the main building of S-PAL Koriyama, adjacent to JR Koriyama Station.
+Numerous shops have been opened to increase the mobility of daily use, meet the diverse needs of customers, and coordinate lifestyles.
 The proposed environmental design concept is [RAMBLING STATION TOWN].
-Based on the theme of "an urban shopping center where you can gather at the station and spend a comfortable time, just like you enjoy strolling around the city", the whole area is wrapped in a mode and gentle atmosphere.
-Specifically, on the façade of the facility, we placed a “rhythm line border” with indirect lighting, which is associated with Koriyama City, Fukushima Prefecture = a “musical capital”.
-Developed to wrap around the station concourse, it will create a new patio for S-PAL Koriyama with people going through the city.
-In the facility, we have placed a raised ceiling composed of wood and white rhythm lines with "music" as a concept design element in conjunction with the environment of Nakajima Tenant.
-Rhythmic guidance guides people into the depths of the facility.
+The theme is "an urban shopping center where people gather at the station and spend a comfortable time, just like enjoying a stroll around town," and the whole area is wrapped in a fashionable and gentle atmosphere.
+Specifically, the facility facade is equipped with a "rhythm line border" with indirect light, which is reminiscent of Koriyama City, Fukushima Prefecture, a "music city" with a lot of musical activity.
+It is deployed to envelop the station concourse, creating a new patio for people walking around the city and S-PAL Koriyama.
+In addition, a folded ceiling made of wood and white rhythm lines with a "music score" concept design element is placed in conjunction with the Nakajima tenant environment.
+The rhythmic guidance draws people to the back of the facility.
 As an urban shopping center, S-PAL Koriyama aims to be a place that is supported by customers of all ages.
-[Social Issues/Customer Issues/Requests] ・Because it was being promoted at the same time as the corona disaster in the fall of 2020, the way to attract customers was questioned.・With the earthquake disaster in the spring of 2021, safety design was strongly required.・There was a need to upcycle the environment by using the existing lease line without changing the main flow line.
-[Solution] While the line of circulation is existing, the floor material has been redesigned to look like a stone pavement, and wooden materials that connect the entire facility are incorporated in part to create a street where you can enjoy strolling around the city.
-In the atrium environment, which is the axis of the facility's vertical excursion, we added a "rhythmic line gate" associated with "Rakuto" to the existing design, and renewed it as a "new center court" that will become concept design symbol of the entire facility.
-We provide visitors with a natural and symbolic park environment that combines “things x events x time”.
-We have created a new stage for S-PAL Koriyama with the people who go to town. <Our project members> [Planner] Hiroko Okazaki, Yuri Watamoto [Sales and project management] Hiroyuki Uesugi [design, layout] Kenichi Suzuki, Makio Miura [Production and construction] Johei Saito
+[Social issues / Customer issues / Requests] - As the project was being promoted at the same time as the COVID-19 pandemic in the fall of 2020, the way in which commercial activities were conducted was questioned. - Due to the earthquake in the spring of 2021, a safe design was strongly required. - Upcycling of the environment was required to use the existing lease lines without changing the main flow of traffic.
+[Solution] Although the circulation lines are existing, the floor material has been renewed to a cobblestone style, and wooden materials that connect the entire facility have been incorporated in some areas to create a street where people can enjoy strolling around the city.
+In the atrium environment that serves as the axis of vertical circulation in the facility, a "rhythmic line gate" reminiscent of the "music city" has been added to the existing design, and the new center court has been renovated as a concept design symbol for the entire facility, providing visitors with a natural and symbolic park environment that combines "things x events x time".
+We have created a new stage for people walking around the city and S-PAL Koriyama. <Our project members> [Planners] Hiroko Okazaki, Yuri Watamoto [Sales and project management] Hiroyuki Uesugi [design, layout] Kenichi Suzuki, Makio Miura [Production and construction] Johei Saito

 #Urban & Retail